atomaszewicz/Bond/RStudio/Analysis.md

 <sup>[8]</sup>:
 Source: Rubin, Steven Jay (1995).
 The Complete James Bond Movie Encyclopedia (Revised ed.).
 McGraw-Hill/Contemporary Books.
 ISBN 0-8092-3268-5.

+<sup> [9] </sup>:
+To show why this could affect our values, let's replace this 13th negative domestic change with a positive one (the negative element and positive element are the respective signs medians): this would give us a mean of $5,818,575, which is almost exactly half of the $11 mill global change mean.

+In order to 'neaturalize' a negative element, I added the negative of the median negative domestic change (which is then a positive number) and the median positive domestic change to the sum before dividing by the number of elements, which gives the mean.

+NEW MEAN CHANGE=((REAL SUM OF DOMESTIC CHANGES)+(-MEDIAN NEGATIVE DOMESTIC CHANGE)+(MEDIAN POSITIVE DOMETIC CHANGE))/24

 <sup>[11]</sup>:
 I briefly looked at the LetterBoxd and Metacritic for the Bond and 538 analysis, respectively, but they were so different I thought it was best to simply ignore them for that analysis.
 Here is the max/min/mean for the two